 We can call it as a medium of reducing tax liability.
 The tax shield lowers the assessable income by an amount that we can deduct from it.
-These expenses allowed as deductions are multiplied with a tax rate.
+These expenses allowed as deductions are multiplied by a tax rate.
 This resultant figure is the tax shield for such tax liability.
 The tax rate and allowable expenses may vary from country to country.
 Also, the expenses are a bit different for individuals and business corporates.
 A tax shield calculator is simply an online tool for calculating this quantum of the tax shield.

 Let’s take a simple example to understand this better.
 Assume that a company is planning to acquire an asset.
 Now, if the company buys it directly for cash, the total income generated from it will become taxable after getting a deduction of depreciation.
-But the company has decided to take a loan for buying this asset.
+But the company has decided to take a loan to buy this asset.
 Now, along with the deduction of depreciation, it will also get a deduction on the interest amount.

 The formula for calculating tax shield is as follows: